 Bartletts Solicitors have been trusted by clients for over 158 years.
-The Chester office was opened in 1946.
 We’re proud that our solicitors have been a first choice for many generations of families in Cheshire, North Wales and Merseyside.

 This experience and continuous presence means that we are well-placed to give advice and support on matters pertaining to Power of Attorney.
 By granting Power of Attorney you’re giving individuals complete responsibility for and control over your affairs so it is imperative that you take specialist advice beforehand.